bitcoin-dot-org/Bitcoin.org/_includes/guide_block_chain.md

 {% autocrossref %}

-As discussed in the Simplified Payment Verification (SPV) subsection, the Merkle tree allows clients to verify for themselves that a transaction was included in a block by obtaining the Merkle root from a block header and a list of the intermediate hashes from a full peer.
+As discussed in the Simplified Payment Verification (SPV) subsection, the merkle tree allows clients to verify for themselves that a transaction was included in a block by obtaining the merkle root from a block header and a list of the intermediate hashes from a full peer.
 The full peer does not need to be trusted: it is expensive to fake block headers and the intermediate hashes cannot be faked or the verification will fail.

-For example, to verify transaction D was added to the block, an SPV client only needs a copy of the C, AB, and EEEE hashes in addition to the Merkle root; the client doesn't need to know anything about any of the other transactions.
+For example, to verify transaction D was added to the block, an SPV client only needs a copy of the C, AB, and EEEE hashes in addition to the merkle root; the client doesn't need to know anything about any of the other transactions.
 If the five transactions in this block were all at the maximum size, downloading the entire block would require over 500,000 bytes---but downloading three hashes plus the block header